 - GCSE Grade 4 (or C) or above in English Language or English Literature, or an equivalent qualification.
-For further information on equivalent qualifications please contact: admissions@ucem.ac.uk. - Grade 5.5 or above, with at least 5.5 in the reading and writing modules in the International English Language Testing System (IELTS) academic test administered by the British Council. - 79 or above in the internet option, 213 or above in the computer-based option or 550 or above in the paper-based option, of the Teaching of English as a Foreign Language (TOEFL) test. - Grade 4 (or C) or above in English (Language or Literature) at A/S Level. - Holders of a cognate sub-degree (Level 5) qualification taught and assessed in English from the University of Hong Kong or City University of Hong Kong. - HKDSE (Hong Kong Diploma of Secondary Education) Grade 3, or HKALE (Hong Kong Advanced Level Examination - Advanced Level & Advanced Supplementary Level) Grade E, or HKCEE (Hong Kong Certificate of Education Examination) Grade 3-5 or Grade A-D (Syllabus B only).
+For further information on equivalent qualifications please contact: admissions@ucem.ac.uk. - Grade 5.5 or above, with at least 5.5 in the reading and writing modules in the International English Language Testing System (IELTS) academic test administered by the British Council. - 79 or above in the internet option, 213 or above in the computer-based option or 550 or above in the paper-based option, of the Teaching of English as a Foreign Language (TOEFL) test. - Grade 4 (or C) or above in English (Language or Literature) at A/S Level.

+- Holders of a cognate sub-degree (Level 5) qualification taught and assessed in English from the University of Hong Kong or City University of Hong Kong. - HKDSE (Hong Kong Diploma of Secondary Education) Grade 3, or HKALE (Hong Kong Advanced Level Examination Advanced Level & Advanced Supplementary Level) Grade E, or HKCEE (Hong Kong Certificate of Education Examination) Grade 3-5 or Grade A-D (Syllabus B only).

-Applicants with a Bachelor's Degree that has been taught and examined in the English medium can be considered for entry in the absence of the qualifications detailed above.
+Applicants with a bachelor's degree that has been taught and examined in the English medium can be considered for entry in the absence of the qualifications detailed above if applying for a non-apprenticeship programme.

-Recognition of prior learning (RPL) or recognition of prior experiential learning (RPEL) routes into the programme
+Recognition of prior learning (RPL) routes into the programme

-UCEM policy and procedures for Recognition of Prior Experiential Learning (RPEL) and Recognition of Prior Learning (RPL) are set out in the UCEM Code of Practice: Admissions and Recognition of Prior Learning (opens new window).
+UCEM policy and procedures for Recognition of Prior Learning (RPL) are set out in the UCEM Code of Practice: Admissions and Recognition of Prior Learning (opens new window).
 This policy statement takes precedence in any such decision.

-RPEL may be used to support an application for entry onto the programme in accordance with the entry requirements stated in the section above.
 UCEM also recognises credit awarded by higher education degree awarding bodies in accordance with the relevant higher education qualifications framework and allows that credit to count towards module exemption from the programme.

 Normally the maximum credit for prior learning that can be counted towards the programme is 66% (two thirds).
-RPEL and RPL do not enable the transfer of credit/exemption from classification modules.
+RPL does not enable the transfer of credit/exemption from classification modules.